-Welcome to the Draft Neighbourhood Development Plan (NDP) for the Parish of Lyonshall.
-This version of the NDP has been prepared taking into account the comments and representations submitted during the informal public consultation on the First Draft Plan in summer 2018.
-It is the final version of the Draft Plan and is published for a period of formal consultation (at least 6 weeks) with the required statutory consultation bodies, as well as residents and any other stakeholders.
+Welcome to the Submission Version of the Neighbourhood Development Plan (NDP) for the Parish of Lyonshall.
+This version of the NDP has been prepared taking into account the comments and representations submitted during the Regulation 14 consultation (from Wednesday 24th October to Friday 7th December 2018) when the NDP was published for formal consultation with the required statutory consultation bodies, as well as residents and any other stakeholders.